kozec/sc-controller/actions.md

 Available only for pads and sticks; for stick, works by translating stick position, what probably doesn't yields expected results.

+### macro(key1, key2... [, pause])
+Available only for buttons.
+Emulates multiple keyboard (or button) presses.
+Pause, if used, has to be int or floating number and specifies delay between keyy being pressed and released.

 #### click()
 Used to create action, that occurs only if pad or stick is pressed.